12 Legit Ways to Bypass Paywalls [Tested July 2025]

 Bottom line

-It’s been rumored that you can get around certain soft paywalls by switching into reader mode in your browser.
-We tried this on The New York Times and The Wall Street Journal without success.
+You can get around certain soft paywalls by switching into reader mode in your browser.
+We confirmed this by accessing a New York Times article.

 To switch to Reader Mode in Mac Safari: